[Last updated November 26, 2024]

 - Single filer: Single taxpayers with a combined income (Social Security benefits and other income) between $25,000 and $34,000 may pay taxes on up to 50% of their benefits.
 If a single taxpayer makes more than $34,000, then they may pay taxes on up to 85% of their benefits.

-- Filing jointly: Taxpayers filing jointly with a combined income of $32,000 to $44,000 will pay taxes on 50% of their benefits.
+- Filing jointly: Taxpayers filing jointly with a combined income of $32,000 to $44,000 may pay taxes on 50% of their benefits.
 If the spouses have a combined income of more than $44,000, they may be obligated to pay taxes on up to 85% of their benefits.

 Should I file federal income taxes even if I am not required to?